Hospitality Administration, May 2008

 I graduated with a Bachelor of Science in Hospitality Administration in May of 2008.
 I was fortunate to have a job waiting for me at the North Little Rock Visitors Bureau, thanks to my internship at the Bureau earlier that year.
 Nothing can prepare you for your career as much as an internship.
 Your internship is as much about putting your classroom knowledge to use as it is learning about yourself; learning where your strengths lie and knowing what direction you want to take in your career.

 After my internship was over, I was asked by the Executive Director at the time to stay on full-time.
-My job is constantly changing and I'm always working on several projects at a time.
-My job has also given me great opportunities that I might not have had if I had gone in another direction; such as hearing President Clinton personally speak at events I've attended and meeting several legislators on an international and national level.
-In 2010 I was recognized as one of the Arkansas Business "20 in Their Twenties", which was a huge honor for me.
+My job was constantly changing and I'm always working on several projects at a time.
+The job has also provided me with great opportunities that I might not have had if I had gone in another direction; such as hearing President Clinton personally speak at events I've attended and meeting several legislators on an international and national level.
+In 2010, I was recognized as one of the Arkansas Business "20 in Their Twenties", which was a huge honor for me.
 It all started because of my internship.

 In January 2013, I accepted a position as Convention Services Manager for the Fayetteville

 Visitors Bureau and have since been promoted to

 Special Events Manager.